prototypefund/reproducible-website/_posts/2017-05-03-reproduciing-r-packages.markdown

-Then after some experimenting, we find that overwriting this in a different file (`src/library/tools/R/parseRd.R`) seems to work to get rid of this irreproducibility.
+Then after some experimenting, we find that overwriting this in a different file (`src/library/tools/R/parseRd.R`) seems to work to get rid of this unreproducibility.
 (This may not be the best; our exact strategy is still being discussed with upstream, but at least we know which areas of the code are responsible.)